 Aviation provides huge benefits to society, but the industry has recognised the importance of reducing carbon emissions, and together have agreed a number of low carbon goals.
-These include carbon neutral growth from 2020, and halving total carbon emissions by 2050, relative to 2005 levels.
+These include carbon neutral growth from 2020 and net zero carbon emissions by 2050.
 There is no single solution – a range of approaches to reduce, replace and offset are required.

 As an industry leader in sustainable aviation our focus has been on three things – the supply of sustainable aviation fuel, carbon neutral fuelling operations and carbon offsetting for our customers.